 After trying architecture, Bill Jones wanted to work more hands-on.
 That took him to pottery paradise Seagrove, where he threw pots on a wheel and drew striking abstract designs on them.
-He also worked part time at STARworks, an arts-centric work community in Star.
+He also worked part time at Starworks, an arts-centric work community in Star.
 Jones now works out of his studio in Greensboro.
-You can find him – and his work – at Southbound Craft Fair in Winston-Salem, NC Ceramic Arts Festival in Asheville and Art in the Park in Blowing Rock.
+You can find him – and his work – at various craft fairs and festivals around NC, or simply buy from his shop online.

 5 Billy Welch

 6 Dammit WesleyBlkMrktClt, CharlotteSee on map